cmtchssn/Dissertation/README.md

 This Null reference exception for the audioclip class I built is bothering me.
 Does he have insight to solving the problem?
 Should I not try to use jagged arrays?
 How can I make the D*n* scripts more modular?
 Do I need to?

 Make a texture showing time on the floor.
 Work on scaling objects, spawning in hand, spawning w/o keyboard, using a folder of audio clips to populate arrays.

+### Jesse Meeting 014
+Formatting "Assets/Audio\hammer.wav".
+Ask about getting the enumerators working the way you want.
+I want to use banks so that triggers can play samples from different banks.